cybercongress/cybernomics/bostrom/README.md

 ## Planing GPU Memory Usage

-We had stress testing on testnet to measure resource usage.
+We had stress testing on the testnet to measure resource usage.

 |             |        Now |      1B links |        100B links |
 | :---------- | ---------: | ------------: | ----------------: |